 How about Steve McQueen, Jimmy Stewart, Clark Gable, Kirk Douglas, James Cagney, James Caan and Tony Curtis?
-No, they haven’t all won Oscars.
-And Elvis Presley, Fabian and Frankie Avalon?
-What possibly could all these people have in common?
+And Elvis Presley, Mickey Rooney, Fabian and Frankie Avalon?
+What possibly could all these actors have in common?

-They have starred in a motor racing movie.
+Answer: They have all starred in a motor racing movie.

 Some of the movies were big budgets affairs, like “Grand Prix” (James Garner), “Days of Thunder” (Tom Cruise), “Le Mans” (Steve McQueen), and “To Please A Lady” (Clark Gable).
 Some not so much, such as “Winning” (Paul Newman), “The Racers” (Kirk Douglas), and “Bobby Deerfield” (Al Pacino).
 Some were what we might call quality low-budget (good script, minimal financing): “The Last American Hero” (Jeff Bridges), “The Crowd Roars” (James Cagney), and “Speed” (Jimmy Stewart).
 The next group is the merely forgettable (bad script/low budget): “Johnny Dark” (Tony Curtis), “The Big Wheel” (Mickey Rooney), and “Redline 7000” (James Caan).
 The final group is comprised of stinkers: “The Wild Ride” (Jack Nicholson in an early role), “Driven" (Sylvester Stallone), "Viva Las Vegas” (Elvis Presley), “The Wild Racers” (Fabian), and “Fireball 500” (Fabian AND Frankie Avalon).

-I bring up the subject in light of “Rush” the recent racing film by Ron Howard.
+I bring up the subject in light of “Rush”, the recent F-1 racing movie by Ron Howard.
 The movie received rave reviews and became profitable after only a few weeks in theaters.
 How does “Rush” stack up against Hollywood’s best racing movies?
-Below is a list of what is generally considered the ten best, including “Rush,” with a synopsis.
+Below is a list of what is generally considered the ten best, including “Rush,” each with a story synopsis.

 2. RUSH (2013) -- What happens when a free-wheeling English playboy takes on a charmless, machine-like Austrian for the Formula One Drivers’ World Championship?
 Sparks fly, and a fiery crash at the “Green Hell” Nurburgring nearly takes the life of one of them.
 Based on the true-life rivalry between Englishman James Hunt and Austrian Niki Lauda, with Chris Hemsworth (“Thor”) as Hunt and Daniel Bruhl (“The Bourne Ultimatum”) as Lauda.
 With a paltry (by Hollywood’s standard) $30 million budget, director Ron Howard filmed on location with minimal computer-aided imagery, employed vintage F1 machines when possible, and sought the advice of F1 drivers.
 Coupled with an unerring eye for authenticity, Howard produced a stunning recreation of 1970’s-era F1 racing, with pitch-perfect stand-ins for Hunt and Lauda.
 Cramming a 16-race season into a 122-minute film, however, makes “Rush” seem, well, rushed.
 That said, the movie is a winner.